lliendo/Radar/docs/plugins-development.rst

 the data.
 The to_dict() method dumps every relevant attribute of each object to a Python dictionary.

+Now take a look at the DEFAULT_CONFIG class attribute.
+This class attribute allows you to set default values for your plugin configuration provided that a user does not set a certain parameter.
+Radar (internally) will merge the values read from the file and those found in the DEFAULT_CONFIG class attribute.
+Setting this dictionary is completly optional.
+This can be very useful for example if a user forgets to create a configuration file for your plugin, by using a default config you make sure that at least your plugin won't fail due to a missing configuration.

-To get this example running follow the same steps we described for the dummy plugin and also create a file named udp-proxy.yml that contains the YAML commented above.
+To get this example running follow the same steps we described for the DummyPlugin and also create a file named udp-proxy.yml that contains the YAML commented above.
 Don't forget to put this file inside the same directory where __init__.py is.

-If you want to see these replies you'll probably need a tool like `netcat <http://nc110.sourceforge.net/>`_.
+If you want to see these replies you'll probably need a tool like `Netcat <http://nc110.sourceforge.net/>`_.
-If you indeed have netcat installed on your system then open up a console and run :
+If you indeed have Netcat installed on your system then open up a console and run :

 .. code-block:: bash